Micky5991/samp-dotnet/README.md

 # SAMP.Net

-Develop your own SA:MP Gamemode
+Use C# and .NET to create your own SA:MP Gamemode.

 ## Special thanks to